My return to Florence after 20 years allowed me to revisit one of Italy's most beautiful cities.

 - Basilica di San Frediano Lucca (there's a beautiful gold mosaic on the facade)

-- Piazza dell'Anfiteatro, a plaza at the center of an old Roman coliseum which once sat 10,000 people
+- Piazza dell'Anfiteatro, a plaza at the center of an old Roman coliseum that once sat 10,000 people

 - 12th and 13th-century towers